Pediatric Eye Care

 • Enlarged cornea in one or both eyes

-Other conditions, which are not as urgent but still require attention by a specialist, include the following:
+Other conditions, which are not as urgent but still require attention by a specialist:

 • One or both eyes turning in or out

-• Tearing, redness, or discharge that lasts for a number of days
+• Tearing, redness, or discharge that lasts for several days

 • One pupil that appears larger than the other